whamcloud/Online-Help/docs/Install_Guide/ig_ch_15_appB_backup_restore.md

-Manager for Lustre\* software uses SSL certificates to establish trusted communications between the manager server (running the Manager for Lustre\* software GUI) and the agents running Intel® EE for Lustre\* software, including the metadata servers, object storage servers, etc. Without these certificates, trust cannot be established and the Manager for Lustre\* software will not be able to manage or receive monitoring telemetry from those agents.
+Manager for Lustre\* software uses SSL certificates to establish trusted communications between the manager server (running the Manager for Lustre\* software GUI) and the agents running Manager for Lustre\* software, including the metadata servers, object storage servers, etc. Without these certificates, trust cannot be established and the Manager for Lustre\* software will not be able to manage or receive monitoring telemetry from those agents.